DReichLab/cTools/README.md

 - 2nd column: chromosome name
 - 3rd column: genetic location
 - 4th column: coordinate
-- 5th column: base allele
+- 5th column: base allele.
+In the output of cascertain (with polarize to Href set), this is the Href allele.
-- 6th column: derived allele
+- 6th column: alternative allele.
+In the output of cascertain, this is the forward strand allele.
+- For cpulldown and cpoly, the column 5 and 6 of the output .snp file are the same as that of the input.
+They can be any user chosen alleles.

 ###3. .geno file
 example.geno